Welcome to

 How Migration App Differs From Native Rclone Functionality

-For those familiar with rclone, you will see many parallels in how we have enabled Migration App versus native rclone functionality.
+Those familiar with rclone may notice several similarities in how Migration App has been enabled compared to the native rclone functionality.
 The purpose of this section is to educate users on the difference between Migration App and what is defined in rclone documentation.
 The filtering functionality can be incredibly useful to ensure that only specific files or directories are transferred.
 The rclone documentation provides basic guidance on how to use filters, but there are some discrepancies between what is mentioned in the documentation and how rclone actually accepts patterns.

 Nested Curly Braces